-Above all, please realize that ASU makes every effort to provide an acceptable wireless network alternative for students.
+Above all, please realize that Appalachian State makes every effort to provide an acceptable wireless network alternative for students.
 We realize that slow or unreliable connections, whether wired or wireless, are a frustrating experience and we are doing everything that we can to ensure that this is the exception rather than the rule.
 Network Support Services checks networking equipment in the residence halls each time widespread problems are reported.
 It is the consensus of several campus IT professionals that the main issue stems from a lack of available bandwidth during peak usage hours (6pm - 2am) due to network congestion.

-Also, please remember that a wired Ethernet connection (all rooms are provided with 1 Ethernet data port per bed) will be more reliable and often faster than a wireless connection.
+Also, please remember that a wired ethernet connection (all rooms are provided with 1 ethernet data port per bed) will be more reliable and often faster than a wireless connection.
 For example, if you are streaming music or video you will likely get better performance on a wired Ethernet connection rather than a wireless connection.

 Where do I go to get help or report an issue?